 You can prevent congenital Zika syndrome in your baby by not getting infected with Zika before or during pregnancy.
 The Zika virus is spread mostly through infected mosquitoes.
 You also can get it by having unprotected sex with an infected person or by coming into contact with infected body fluids, like through a blood transfusion or if you work in a health care setting.
 Learn how to protect yourself from Zika infection to prevent congenital Zika syndrome in your baby.

 Not all babies are checked for congenital Zika syndrome after birth.
-Your baby gets tested for Zika infection and health conditions that are part of congenital Zika syndrome if:
+Your baby should get tested for Zika infection and health conditions that are part of congenital Zika syndrome if:

 - A physical exam to check your baby’s head size, weight and length